RoderickE/hello-world/README.md

 # hello-world
-This is my first github repository.
+This is my first GitHub repository.
+My name is Roderick S. Earnest and I am excited about the creation of my first GitHub repository.